jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

-The important parts we need to add are the, match rule under routes, a reciever, and the webhook config for that reciever.
+The important parts we need to add are the, match rule under routes, a receiver, and the webhook config for that receiver.

 ### Match rules

-This defintes how we are going to identify certain alerts, and once we find a match where do we send it.
+This defines how we are going to identify certain alerts, and once we find a match where do we send it.

 * `alertname` is the name of the alert that will be sent with the alert payload
 * `receiver`: which receiver to send this alert to